vidaud/seta/seta-nginx/README.md

 The **seta-nginx** folder contains the configuration of the server with all the proxy configurations.

+## Build

-The images can be built by running:
+The image can be built by running:
 ```
     docker compose up seta-ui-react seta-nginx
 ```